The wiser a man is, the more he stands ready to be educated.”Joe Abercrombie, A Little Hatred

 But first we must solve another mystery, so prepare to enlist the help of your inner Agatha Christy.

-As with the other mysteries we have examined, this one involves no dark and foreboding alleys concealing footpads with rubber knives, or bottles of Tabasco Sauce spiked with arsenic.
+As with the other mysteries we have examined, this one involves no dark and foreboding alleys shrouded by ominous mist and concealing footpads with rubber knives, or bottles of vintage Tabasco Sauce spiked with arsenic.
 Indeed, nothing so mundane.

 Investigating the Scene of the Crime

-BTW, the screenplay for that story is currently being reviewed by top producers and directors in Hollywood, at least that’s what the movie promoter I met at Krispy Creme Donuts promised (ツ).
+BTW, the screenplay for that story is currently being reviewed by top producers and directors in Hollywood, at least that’s what the movie promoter I met at Krispy Creme Donuts here in Tokyo promised (ツ).
 He seemed like a reliable guy so I paid for his donuts and coffee.

 Obviously, Woody’s dusty Christmas Card was a subtle cry for help so I went to visit him in his rickety, leaning workshop during my international travels last January.
 When I got onto the airplane I was shocked to find myself only one of approximately sixty travelers on a commercial flight that normally carries 350+ passengers, so I reclined across the center aisle of seats in cattle-class and slept like Nero after a night on the town.